-Recall that the main objective of the master is to achieve probability of accepting the correct result of at least $1 - \varepsilon$.
+Recall that the main objective of the master is to achieve probability of accepting the correct task result of at least $1 - \varepsilon$.
 Once this is achieved, then it seeks to maximize its utility as well.
 Based on the type distribution, it could be the case that the master may achieve this without relying on actions of the rational workers (e.g., the vast majority of workers are altruistic).
 Such cases fall into what we call the free rationals scenario.
 The cases in which the master needs to enforce the behavior of rational workers $(p{\mathcal{H}})$ fall into what we call the guided rationals scenario.
-In this scenario, the master must choose p_A so that the benefit of the rational workers is maximized when $p{\mathcal{C}} = p{\mathcal{N}} = 0$; in other words, rational workers choose to be honest $(p{\mathcal{H}} = 1)$ and hence they compute and truthfully return the correct result.
-The protocol ran by the master for choosing p_A is presented in Figure 3.
+In this scenario, the master must choose $p{\mathcal{A}}$ such that the benefit of the rational workers is maximized when $p{\mathcal{C}} = p{\mathcal{N}} = 0$; in other words, rational workers choose to be honest $(p{\mathcal{H}} = 1)$ and hence they compute and truthfully return the correct task result.
+The protocol ran by the master for choosing $p{\mathcal{A}}$ is presented in Figure 3.
 Together with each of the algorithms in Figures 1 and 2 comprise our mechanisms.
 The analysis of the mechanisms and the lemmas referenced in Figure 3 are given in the next subsection.

 Note that both designed mechanisms are useful and can be used depending on the setting.
-For example: (a) As discussed in Section 2.2, the probability of the commu-
+For example:

 (a) As discussed in Section 2.2, the probability of the communication failure could depend on time, or be fixed.
-The master could have knowledge (e.g., based on statistics) of only one
+The master could have knowledge (e.g., based on statistics) of only one of the two settings.
+In such a case, it has no choice other than using the mechanism designed for that setting.